ICOIntroduction and Interpretation

-This Code applies to you as a Member of Binsted Parish Council (“the Council”) when you act in your role as a Member.
+This Code applies to Members of Binsted Parish Council (“the Council”) when acting in the role as a Member.
 You are a representative of the Council and the public will view you as such.
 Your actions can impact on how the Council as a whole is viewed.
 Binsted Parish Council is under a duty to promote and maintain high standards of conduct by members.

 This Code is based on and is consistent with the principles of public life set out in Section 28 of the Localism Act 2011 which Binsted Parish Council endorses: –

 It is your responsibility to comply with the provisions of this Code when acting in your capacity as a Member.
 In this Code –